k8snetworkplumbingwg/multus-cni/docs/how-to-use.md

 ### Run pod with network annotation and Dynamic Resource Allocation driver

+> :warning: Dynamic Resource Allocation (DRA) is [currently an alpha](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/),
+> and is subject to change.
+Please consider this functionality as a preview.
+The architecture and usage of DRA in
+> Multus CNI may change in the future as this technology matures.

-Dynamic Resource Allocation is alternative mechanism to device plugin which allow to requests pod and container resources.
-The feature is alpha in k8s 1.27.
+Dynamic Resource Allocation is alternative mechanism to device plugin which allows to requests pod and container resources.

-The following sections describe how to use DRA with multus and Nvidia DRA driver.
+The following sections describe how to use DRA with multus and NVIDIA DRA driver.
 Other DRA networking driver vendors should follow similar concepts to make use of multus DRA support.

 #### Prerequisite